 The monthly premium for a Gold Plan depends on the insurer from whom you purchase the plan, the number of people to be insured by the plan, your age, whether you smoke, and your geographic region.
 You can use HealthPocket’s comparison tool to compare Gold Plan premiums in your area.

 When Can I Enroll in a Gold Plan?

-The Open Enrollment period for Affordable Care Act health plans runs from November 1, 2015 to January 31, 2016.
+The Open Enrollment period for the 2018 Affordable Care Act health plans begins November 1, 2017 and ends December 15, 2017.
 See our Open Enrollment article for more information.